 5 reasons why you need to see Spirits of the Red Sand

-Based on true Aboriginal and Colonial historical events that occurred at the turn of the twentieth century, this is an immersive and emotionally raw piece of theatre that deals with weighty themes in a sensitive yet unflinching way.
+Based on true Aboriginal and Colonial events that occurred at the turn of the twentieth century, this is an immersive and emotionally raw piece of theatre that deals with weighty themes in a sensitive yet unflinching way.

-Here are five reasons why you must add the Spirits of the Red Sand to your bucket-list:
+Part historical reenactment, part gritty docudrama, here’s five reasons to add Spirits of the Red Sand to your bucket-list.

-Western settlers claimed Aboriginal lands as their own, depriving the Aboriginal people of their traditional hunting grounds.
+Western settlers claimed Aboriginal lands as their own, depriving Aboriginal people of their traditional hunting grounds.
 Forced to either starve or become dependent on the settlers for survival, Aboriginal people were on the verge of becoming, as one cast member puts it, “lost in their own land”.

 This tragic historical narrative is retold through a fictional lens, chronicling the tale of three Aboriginal brothers who have opposing ideas about how to deal with the colonial threat.

 2. It’s rewriting the rules on immersive theatre